mohamedsarah/GHC22CatchingFire/README.md

-# GHC22CatchingFire
+# Catching Fire
-Use model-based design, AI, and image processing to simulate the path of an autonomous drone that can avoid obstacles and detect and track wildfires.
+Simulate an autonomous drone that can avoid obstacles, detect and track wildfires using model-based design, AI, and image processing techniques.